ylliez/CU/lectures/lect06_jQuery/README.md

   });
 });
 ```
-__You can animate pretty much any numeric CSS property, like opacity, height, width, font-size but not everything you might expect will work (e.g. transform property, colors [unless jQuery UI lib])__
+You can animate pretty much any numeric CSS property, like opacity, height, width, font-size.
+__BUT, not everything you might expect will work (e.g. transform property, colors [unless jQuery UI lib])__